alaisi/postgres-async-driver/README.md

 # postgres-async-driver - Asynchronous PostgreSQL Java driver

 Postgres-async-driver is a non-blocking Java driver for PostgreSQL.
-The driver supports connection pooling, prepared statements, transactions and all standard SQL types.
+The driver supports connection pooling, prepared statements, transactions, all standard SQL types and custom column types.

 ## Download